salesforce/omakase/readme.md

 }
 ```

+Take note of the [CSS annotation format](#css-annotations).
+For example, if you use two asterisks to start the comment block instead of one then it will not be recognized.

 ### Creating custom plugins

 In addition to the standard library plugins, you can create and register your own custom plugins.
 Custom plugins allow you to rework the processed CSS or add your own custom validation and linting rules.
 You can also use plugins to extend the CSS syntax and grammar.